STA250/Stuff/Lecture_Code/GPU/README.md

 + Once logged in, both `RCUDA` and `PyCUDA` are already installed.
 To use `RCUDA` simply use `library(RCUDA)` within `R`.
 To use `PyCUDA`, you will need to invoke python v2.7 by launching `python2.7` instead of just `python`. `PyCUDA` can then be imported in the usual manner.

+**Please remember to terminate your AWS instance when you have finished using it!**